LaVashikk/PCapture-LIB/SRC/IDT/readme.md

 ```js
 myPcapEntity.SetCenter(Vector(10, 20, 30)) // Set the center of the entity's bounding box
 ```

+### `SetCenter(vector)`
+Sets the absolute center of the entity in world space.
+This will override any parent-relative positioning.
+Otherwise, it's the same as SetCenter.

 ### `SetBBox(minBounds, maxBounds)`
 Sets the bounding box of the entity using vectors or string representations of vectors.